"C" - Health coverage for serious conditions

 Funding high-risk pools was tricky too.
 With all the sickest people in one pool, the cost per person was higher than the premiums paid.
 So they were usually funded by state governments.
 With the Affordable Care Act still in effect, the premiums paid by healthy people help cover the cost of the bills for those who are sick.

-Reminder: Open Enrollment for 2019 health insurance is in effect through Dec.
-15, 2018 (with extensions in some states).
+Reminder: Open Enrollment for 2021 health insurance is from Nov.
+1 - Dec.
+15, 2020 (with extensions in some states).
 If you’re in the market for new health insurance coverage, call the friendly licensed agents at Mylo for the most up-to-date plans!
 We look forward to helping you out, even if you just want advice.Let's Talk!

 The right coverage for you?
 Surprisingly simple.